 Follow-up after surgery

-Echinococcosis is a recurrent disease; It reappears after several years of treatment, so it is preferable to follow up through imaging procedures, such as ultrasound of the liver or computed tomography, for up to three or five years to ensure the safety of the body.
+Liver hydatid cyst disease is a recurring parasitic infection, so it is recommended to follow up with imaging procedures such as liver ultrasound or computed tomography for up to three to five years to ensure the body’s safety.

 Many parasitic and bacterial diseases are treated with herbs; some have shown a good effect on parasites.
-However, some research is still being done in laboratories for Echinococcus granulosa, but the drugs still have harmful side effects.
-Research is being done to treat a hydatid cyst on the liver with herbs.
+However, research is still ongoing in laboratories for hydatid disease, and some drugs still have bad side effects.
+Currently, research is underway for herbal treatment for liver hydatid cysts.

-Since infection with the disease results from eating food contaminated with eggs, prevention is done by following these steps:
+Since the infection is caused by consuming food contaminated with eggs, prevention is done by following these steps:

-- Regulate food for pets (eg, stop feeding lamb offal to dogs)
+- Controlling pet food (for example, stopping feeding sheep offal to dogs)

-- Treatment of domestic dogs for intestinal echinococcosis in endemic areas
+- Treating pets for intestinal hydatid disease in endemic areas

-Finally, the echinococcosis disease that arises from the Echinococcus granulosum parasite leads to the formation of a hydatid cyst in the liver, lung, or other places.
-These cysts produce symptoms due to pressure on the neighboring structures or perforation of the cysts, which leads to an allergic shock that may kill the patient, so it is a disease that needs treatment.
-Turkey contains the best centers specialized in this.
-It is always preferable to try to prevent disease throughout the community.
+Finally, liver hydatid cyst disease, which arises from the Echinococcus granulosus parasite, leads to the formation of hydatid cysts in the liver, lungs, or other areas.
+These cysts can cause symptoms due to pressure on adjacent structures or due to cyst rupture, leading to anaphylactic shock that can be fatal.
+Therefore, it is a disease that requires treatment, and Turkey has the best-specialized centers.
+It is always preferable to try to prevent the disease in the community.